hyperledger/indy-node/docs/source/requests.md

         - `endorser` (base58-encoded string, optional):
             Identifier (DID) of an Endorser submitting a transaction on behalf of the original author (`identifier`) as base58-encoded string for 16 or 32 bit DID value.
-            If `endorser` is absent, then the author (`identifier`) plays the role of endorser and submits request by his own.
+            If `endorser` is absent, then the author (`identifier`) plays the role of the endorser and submits a request on his own.
-            If `endorser` is present then the transaction must be multi-signed by the both author (`identifier`) and Endorser (`endorser`).
+            If `endorser` is present then the transaction must be multi-signed by both author (`identifier`) and Endorser (`endorser`).

         - `taaAcceptance` (dict, optional):
-            If transaction author agreement is set/enabled, then every transaction (write request) from Domain and plugins-added ledgers must include acceptance of the latest transaction author agreement.
+            If the transaction author agreement is set/enabled, then every transaction (write request) from Domain and plugins-added ledgers must include acceptance of the latest transaction author agreement.

                 - `taaDigest` (SHA256 hex digest string): SHA256 hex digest of the latest Transaction Author Agreement on the ledger

-                - `mechanism` (string): a mechanism used to accept the signature; must be present in the latest list of transaction author agreement acceptane mechanisms on the ledger
+                - `mechanism` (string): a mechanism used to accept the signature; must be present in the latest list of transaction author agreement acceptance mechanisms on the ledger

                 - `time` (integer as POSIX timestamp): transaction author agreement acceptance time